nellfallcard/test/README.md

 - Soap for washing clothes.
 - Proper green tea.
+- Probably eggs.
+- I will most likely run out of greens so that too.
+- A socket converter?
 - Sponge.
 - Kitchen towels.
 - I'd do good with new tenis shoes and a sundress.